Yaz12321/AnhkbotTwitchClip/README.md

 Consists of 2 scripts.
 One for loading clips, and one for voting.

-1- Make sure your Windows user is one word with no spaces.
-Otherwise, in ClipLoad, change line 204 'os.system("start {}.exe {}\ClipHTML.html".format(MySettings.Browser,path))' to 'os.system("start {}.exe C:\ClipHTML.html".format(MySettings.Browser))' or any path with no spaces.

-2- Rename the AnkhbotTwitchClip folder to ClipVote.

-3- In script settings, choose the browser you want to use.
+1- In script settings, choose the browser you want to use.
 It is adivsed to use a browser you do not usually use as if you have your main browser open, OBS will capture it instead and the end command will tastkill it.

-4- On the chosen browser, make sure you change the settings to opening new tabs instead of new windows.
+2- On the chosen browser, make sure you change the settings to opening new tabs instead of new windows.

-5- on SL-OBS (or whatever streaming software you are using), and in the scene you want to display the clips: add 2 sources:
+3- on SL-OBS (or whatever streaming software you are using), and in the scene you want to display the clips: add 2 sources:

     a- a window capture: capturing the browser you want to use.